 BolehVPN is secure, has fast speeds on most servers, and provides decent apps for both Windows and macOS.

-BolehVPN also supports torrenting and works with some streaming sites, like Amazon Prime and Hulu.
+BolehVPN also supports torrenting and works with some streaming sites.

 In addition to industry-standard VPN security features like 256-bit AES encryption and a kill switch, BolehVPN also has:

 - Obfuscation — Hides your VPN traffic, making it look like you’re browsing without a VPN, so you can bypass restrictions and censorship.

 - Split-tunneling — Lets you choose which apps to route through the VPN and which apps to route through your local network.

 - Tor support — Adds an extra layer of security to the Tor network, making it impossible for any Tor node to see your IP address.

 BolehVPN is an okay VPN, but there are many things I dislike about it — it only has 65+ servers in 12+ countries, it sometimes logs user data, it’s not very user-friendly, and it doesn’t work with Netflix or a number of other popular streaming sites.
 Also, BolehVPN’s split-tunneling is inconvenient to use, the customer support is pretty bad, and there’s no IPv6 or WebRTC leak protection.

 BolehVPN only allows up to 3 simultaneous connections with one account, which is below the industry standard of 5–7 simultaneous connections, and it has 5 subscription-based plans as well as a 14-day money-back guarantee.